 Click on mix, select yellow and then pull down the saturation and increase the luminance

-Just make sure there’s nothing else yellow in the photo or keep an eye on it when you’re editing to make sure everything still looks right.
+Just make sure there’s nothing else yellow in the photo, using a color mask or keep an eye on it when you’re editing to make sure everything still looks right.

 Obviously avoiding the sun, chlorine and washing it too much will also help, as well as ending with a cold rinse if you can face it (not happening for me unless it’s 100° out).